The Current Ebola Outbreak and the U.S. Role: An Explainer

 Are treatments available for those infected with Ebola?

 There are no FDA- or other approved treatments for Ebola, though several promising treatments are under development.
 Four experimental treatments have been studied in a clinical trial among Ebola patients in the DRC, and in August, the U.S. NIH announced that initial results of the trial indicated two of those treatments (the monoclonal antibody mAb114 and the multi-antibody “cocktail” REGN-EB3) showed the most promise.
-Going forward, Ebola patients in the DRC enrolled in the trials will be offered these two treatments as investigators further evaluate them.
+Ebola patients in the DRC enrolled in the trials are offered these two treatments as investigators further evaluate them.
 The treatments are still under investigation and being offered on a “compassionate use” basis only in the DRC.